FiveManDev/EClinic_API/README.md

 ## Prerequisites
 * Docker installed on your local machine.
+* MongoDb installed on your local machine.
+* SQl Server installed on your local machine.
+* AWS CLI installed on your local machine.
 ## Run on Windows
 ### 1. Generate Https Certificate
 * cmd